brifishjones/calculatorRPN/README.md

 5. A leading 0 is inserted before a decimal so that eval works properly (e.g. .01 becomes 0.01).

 6. Divide by 0 returns NaN if a least two tokens exist.
-If division is by two integers then a truncated integer is returned.
+If division is by two integers and there is a remainder then a decimal is returned.

 7. If the "Enter" key is pressed with no value, the last token on the stack is duplicated then added to the stack.